tromp/tromp.github.io/_posts/2026-01-28-largest-number-revised.md

 Allowing such primitives feels a bit like cheating though.
-Would we allow a language that has the [Ackerman function](https://en.wikipedia.org/wiki/Ackermann_function) predefined, which sports the 8 byte expression ack(9,9) representing a truly huge number?
+Would we allow a language that has the [Ackerman function](https://en.wikipedia.org/wiki/Ackermann_function) predefined, letting the 8 byte expression ack(9,9) represent a truly huge number?

 ## Ackerman considered unhelpful